ros-security/community/meetings/2020_11_24/README.md

 This example will also be useful for us to find issues with the security implementation on a complex system to test: CPU / network utilization, what to sign, what to encrypt, overall impact to the system.
 This also becomes a proving ground for NoDL.

+Use this implementation to configure security levels per topic, following the ones supported by DDS-Security: NONE, SIGN, ENCRYPT.
+Currently SROS2 is all or nothing, either all topics are encrypted or no security feature is used at all.
+See [Tracking ticket #130, "Provide some granularity for individual topic protection"](https://github.com/ros2/sros2/issues/130).

 Simulation may be challenging; a simulated implementation may not quite match the real world implementation.
 However, we should be able to spec the project in stages.
 Start simple and build upon the demo.

 ### Enable DDS security without a file system

 The scope of this issue is much wider than just security.
 Success depends upon buy-in from both the micro-ROS community and from Open Robotics.

-The agrees to continue to move the discussion forward to flesh out a design, but not to perform any work on the code at this time.
+The WG agrees to continue to move the discussion forward to flesh out a design, but not to perform any work on the code at this time.

 ### [sros2 quality](https://github.com/ros2/sros2/issues/217)